sfz/highlight.js/README.md

 </script>
 ```

-## Build

-This language grammar uses a pair of functions from a regex library which
-that is not currently part of the highlight.js exposed API.
-This means that
-in order to build it from sources you need to copy or `git clone` this directory
-as `extra/sfz/` in the highlight.js source tree, NOT using symlinks, then build
-as usual as described in the `/extra/3RD_PARTY_QUICK_START.md` guide.

 ## License

-sfz language grammar for highlight.js is released under the [CC0-1.0] License.
+sfz language grammar for highlight.js is released under the [BSD-2-Clause] License.
 See [LICENSE] file for details.

 ## Links